Best WordPress hosting of 2021: top 8 options to choose from

 Bluehost WordPress hosting is on the affordable side, with prices starting at $3.95/mo.

-In total, it has 4 main shared hosting plans, each of which includes a free domain, SSL, unlimited bandwidth.
+In total, it has 4 main options, where each shared hosting plan includes a free domain, SSL, unlimited bandwidth.

 - Basic ($3.95/mo) comes with generous 50GB storage (more than SiteGround’s most expensive plan).
 But it’s limited to 1 website only.